ghoshdipanjan/aks-vmss-slb/README.md

 2. Use the 'Set-AzContext' cmdlet to select your desired Azure Subscription

 # Usage
-From a PowerShell command prompt execute ./scripts/deploy.ps1 to deploy the following reosurces
+From a PowerShell command prompt execute ./scripts/deploy.ps1 to deploy the following resources

 - Virtual Network
 - AKS Cluster with VMSS & SLB